 “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.”
-(John 15:2 NKJV).
+(John 15:2 NKJV)

-After the Lord Jesus had narrated this parable, the religious leaders who heard it perceived that He was speaking about them and therefore sought to lay hands on Jesus to kill Him (Matt.
+After the Lord Jesus had narrated this parable, the religious leaders who heard it perceived that He was speaking about them and, therefore, sought to lay hands on Jesus to kill Him (Matt.
 21:45-46).

-It certainly worth finding out!
+It is certainly worth finding out!

-Jesus ended this parable asking, “Therefore, when the owner of the vineyard comes, what will he do to those vinedressers?”
+Jesus ended this parable by asking, “Therefore, when the owner of the vineyard comes, what will he do to those vinedressers?”

 The Lord Jesus primarily employed this parable to show or express to the Jews their rebellious attitudes towards God.
 In this parable, the children of Israel are the vinedressers chosen and appointed by God to be caretakers of His vineyard.